'Sleet-Fest' Forecast For Friday Leading Into A Weekend Freeze

 Thursday night the cold air starts to push southward.
 By midnight we see a change to sleet in parts of southern New Hampshire.
 By dawn Friday, the sleet has worked all the way down through northern Mass., perhaps nearing Boston and the Mass Pike.

+It is worth mentioning that there will likely be a short period of freezing rain between the rain and sleet, perhaps 1-2 hours.
+This is because temperatures are likely to cool below freezing at ground level first and then as the layer of cold gets thicker, we transition to sleet.

-During the day Friday, it’s a sleet-fest for most of southern New England.
+Once that happens, most of Friday is a sleet-fest for southern New England.
 Rain will hold on over the South Coast, Cape and Islands until the very end of the storm Friday evening.
 There will be some pure snow on the northern fringes of the precipitation shield.
-The sleet should change to snow as far south as about Boston before everything begins to taper off late Friday afternoon/evening.
+The sleet should change to light snow/flurries as far south as about Boston before everything begins to taper off late Friday afternoon/evening.

 SLEET vs FREEZING RAIN: